This super simple, dark chocolate loaf cake, is what afternoon snack dreams are made of. Learn how to make this everyday cake today!

 - Chocolate – use whatever type you’d like – but try to go for a high quality one.

 - Yogurt – I tested with both plain yogurt and Greek and while they both resulted in a delicious cake, I’ll have to give the plain yogurt the edge.
 Whichever you choose though, please make sure it’s WHOLE MILK and not non-fat.

-- Cocoa powder – because there isn’t a ton of leavener in this recipe, you can probably substitute natural cocoa powder in for dutch processed.
+- Cocoa powder: *Update (May 27, 2019) I tested this using natural cocoa powder and it was no bueno.
+I’m still working on it, but if you only have natural around just know that the cake will most likely sink after baking and that it may be a touch on the eggy side.
+I’m working on it and will update this recipe as soon as I have better measurements for the swap out.
+Because there isn’t a ton of leavener in this recipe, you can probably substitute natural cocoa powder in for dutch processed (see note above).
 However, I didn’t test it that way, so can’t say with 100% certainty that things won’t go awry.
 Generally speaking it can be OK to substitute natural for dutch processed, but not the other way around.
 This has to do with the acidity levels of each cocoa powder.
 Natural still has all its acids in tact, where as the acid in dutched cocoa has been neutralized.
 However, depending on what type of leaveners a particular recipe uses, a swap may or may not be appropriate.

 And with that you now have a recipe for what I considered to be the height of sophistication as an eight year old.
 Ah, it was a simpler time.
 Although I’m pretty sure if I tested my childhood version side by side with this dark chocolate number, this one would win ten times over.
 You never know though.
 Sounds like an excellent way to spend an afternoon.